 In conclusion, it would be more efficient for big projects with complicated architecture to use native programming languages, but on the other hand React Native or Ionic will be a better option for some smaller projects, e.g. for start-ups.

 At the same time, it’s always up to our clients to decide which technology will be used for his/her project.
 Our teams always try to make sure that the final product we provide runs efficiently and smoothly on all devices.
-We enjoy to see our clients, as well as users of their products, satisfied.
+We enjoy seeing our clients, as well as users of their products, satisfied.
 And it’s important to remember that behind every profitable project stands a meticulously selected programming language.